AuDigitalHealth/ci-fhir-stu3/pages/PersonalHealthRecords/_includes/intro.md

 ## Intended audience
 This implementation guide is aimed at software development teams, architects, designers, clinicians and informatics researchers who are responsible for the delivery of clinical applications, infrastructure components and messaging interfaces, and also for those who wish to evaluate the clinical suitability of the Agency-endorsed specifications.

-This document and related artefacts are technical in nature and the audience is expected to be familiar with the language of health data specifications and to have some familiarity with health information standards and specifications, such as FHIR and Standards Australia IT-014 documents.
+This implementation guide and related artefacts are technical in nature and the audience is expected to be familiar with the language of health data specifications and to have some familiarity with health information standards and specifications, such as FHIR and Standards Australia IT-014 documents.
 Definitions and examples are provided to clarify relevant terminology usage and intent.

 ## References